Nomar Garciaparra: 2002–03

 With Garciaparra's contract situation still not settled, Red Sox management explored trading Manny Ramírez to the Texas Rangers for shortstop Alex Rodriguez after the 2003 season.
 Simultaneously, the team had exploratory talks with the Chicago White Sox about trading Garciaparra for Magglio Ordóñez if the Alex Rodriguez trade was finalized.
 The Nomar talks had been intended to be covert but quickly leaked out, angering Garciaparra and his agent.
-In the end, the MLB Players Association objected to Rodriguez's willingness to sacrifice a huge amount of his $250 million contract to facilitate a deal to Boston, so both deals were shut down.
-And ironically, after Aaron Boone injured his knee playing off-season basketball, it was the rival Yankees who instead acquired Rodriguez.
+In the end, the MLB Players Association objected to Rodriguez' willingness to sacrifice a huge amount of his $250 million contract to facilitate a deal to Boston, so both deals were shut down.
+After Aaron Boone injured his knee playing off-season basketball, it was the rival Yankees who instead acquired Rodriguez.
 Garciaparra thus returned to Boston for the start of the 2004 season in the final year of the old contract from March 1998, without an extension, and it quickly became clear that he was displeased with the team's handling of the situation.
 It was believed by Red Sox brass that Nomar would not return to Boston when his contract expired after the 2004 season.

 2004

 The 2004 season began with Garciaparra's future in Boston unresolved.
 Complicating matters was an Achilles' injury that kept him out until June.
 When he returned, Garciaparra continued to hit well, batting .321 with five home runs and 21 RBI in 38 games.
 On July 10, 2004, in a 14–6 win over the Rangers, Garciaparra went 4-for-5 with three runs batted in and fell a triple shy of the cycle.
 However, his defense saw a significant decline, primarily in his fielding range, which was believed to be due to the effects of his injury.
 General Manager Theo Epstein believed defense was the team's weak point, and felt he needed to improve it for Boston to have any shot at winning a World Series.
 Additionally, the nature of Garciaparra's injury required him to get frequent days off, which meant his bat was not even guaranteed to be in the lineup every day (and thus the weaker bats of the backup players would be during a pennant race).
 Finally, at the July 31, 2004, trading deadline, Boston decided to trade away Garciaparra.
-Garciaparra finished his Red Sox career with a .323 average, 178 home runs, and 690 RBI over parts of 9 seasons.
+Garciaparra finished his Red Sox career with a .323 average, 178 home runs, and 690 RBI over parts of nine seasons.
+Boston would go on to win the 2004 World Series.